flexera-public/rightscale_cookbooks/cookbooks/puppet/README.md

 ### Usage Example:

-## Requery the Puppet Server
+## Requery the Puppet Master

 * `puppet::reload_agent`
   This recipe is used in the operational phase only.
-If the Puppet Server is not configured to autosign client certificate, user needs to sign it manually and run this recipe.
+If the Puppet Master is not configured to autosign client certificate, user needs to sign it manually and run this recipe.